Save 15% on Onnit

-Amino acids play a role in several of the most prominent health issues in our society, including obesity, insulin resistance and diabetes, gut health, and immunity.
-If you’re trying to address any of these issues, supplementing with certain amino acids may help.
-One particular amino acid — glutamine — seems to have a role to play in all of these areas.¹
+Some of the most prevalent health issues today, from obesity and diabetes to GI distress and low immunity, may be related to specific amino acid deficiencies.
+If you’re trying to address any of these concerns, supplementing with certain amino acids may help.
+One particular amino acid — glutamine — seems to play a role in many of these areas.1

-This potent amino acid helps your body synthesize proteins and may help you build muscle, recover faster from exercise, boost your immune system, improve your gut health, and speed up weight loss.
-Scientific research shows that many of these claims have promise, while some still require more research.
+Glutamine helps your body synthesize proteins and may help you build muscle, recover faster from exercise, boost your immune system, improve your gut health, and speed up weight loss.
+Scientific research shows that many of these claims have promise, while some still require more investigation.

 Our guide breaks down the features of glutamine supplements and provides our top picks based on cost, quality, and effectiveness.
 Keep reading to discover if a glutamine supplement is right for your health journey.
 If you’re in a hurry, check out our top recommendations: